The Bankrate promise

 Having points on your driver’s license will also impact your car insurance rates if you decide to switch carriers or obtain new car insurance.
-Car insurance companies will look at your driving history and record before deciding to insure you and before giving you a quote.
-Every application for car insurance includes a driver’s background check.
-Therefore, if the car insurance company sees too many points on your driver’s license, your rates will be higher.
+Car insurance companies will likely ask about your driving record during the quoting process before running your official motor vehicle record and agreeing to offer you coverage.

 Each state has its own rules regarding license points.
-However, if you acquire a lot of points within a specific time-frame, then you will have your driving privileges revoked in most states.
-For example, in New York, if you obtain 11 or more points within an 18-month period, your license will be suspended.
+However, if you acquire a lot of points within a specific time frame, you may have your license suspended or revoked.
+For example your license may be suspended in New York if you obtain 11 or more points within 18 months.